abbasarezoo/site/_posts/2016-05-02-my-grunt-setup.md

 - Install [Node.js](https://nodejs.org/en/)
 - Install [Grunt's command line interface](http://gruntjs.com/getting-started)

-One key thing to note is that Grunt is a command line tool.
-The good news is no prior knowledge of the command line is required.
-As Grunt only uses a small amount of commands it's a nice introduction to the command line for beginners.
+Grunt is a command line tool that uses a only small amount of commands.
+If you're unfamiliar using the command line I reckon Grunt is a nice introduction for beginners.

-Now you can fork the starter pack from our Github repo and start automating.
+Once you're all setup we can fork the boilerplate from our Github repo and start automating.

 ## The boilerplate

 ### File structure

-Below is an example of what the boilerplate file structure looks like.
-This setup is simply personal preference.
+Below is an example of what my boilerplate file structure looks like.
 There is no magical methodology behind it.
 The key idea is that there should be no un-compiled files inside our build directory `/www`.

 ```
 my_project_name